KyleM157/jettywatch/pages/board_reviews/Roberts_Army_Knife_Review.md

 ## What Makes It Work (And What Doesn’t)

 I surf mostly East Coast waves—fast, down-the-line runners and the occasional barrel.
 So I gravitate toward boards with natural drive.
-The Army Knife, out of the box, didn’t have it.
-It wanted to pivot and slide, especially at lower angles of attack.
+The Army Knife, out of the box, didn’t have it; it wanted to pivot and slide.
 But when I finally threw in a full-size center fin, the board came alive.

 ### Fin Setup Notes: